rpeszek/present-higher-rank/src/P0_intro.md

 Think about polymorphic functions being first class.
 Polymorphic functions being used in function arguments, in data constructors, etc.

-The exact positioning of where the polymorphic argument is placed defines the rank.
+The exact positioning of where the polymorphic argument function is placed defines the rank.

 Formal definition of rank: (count left sides of `->` in the path to each `∀`,  TODO discuss during meeting)